deus-libri/preflate/README.md

 So, what is the point of "preflate"?
 ------------------------------------
 The goal of "preflate" is to get the best of both worlds:
-- for deflate streams created by zlib at any compression level, we want to be able to reconstruct it with only a few bytes of reconstruction information (like "precomp")
+- for deflate streams created by ZLIB at any compression level, we want to be able to reconstruct it with only a few bytes of reconstruction information (like "precomp")
 - for all other deflate streams, we want to be able to reconstruct them with reconstruction information that is not much larger than "reflate"

-Right now, it has been tested on 11159 valid deflate streams, extracted with "rawdet" from archives etc., and preflate was capable of inflating and reconstructing all of them.
+Right now, it has been tested on 11159 valid deflate streams, extracted with "rawdet" from archives etc., and "preflate" was capable of inflating and reconstructing all of them.
+There's also an experimental fork of "precomp" which incorporates it, where it has to cope with lots of invalid deflate streams, or random data which just looks like a deflate streams.
+It was tested on several GiB of data with tens of thousands of valid and invalid deflate streams, and it seems to work quite reliable, albeit not perfect.

-There are still known (and also likely unknown) corner cases of valid deflate stream in which preflate will fail.
+There might be some unknown corner cases of valid deflate stream in which preflate will fail.
+And there are probably some cases of invalid deflate streams which will make it crash.

 So, is "preflate" already better than "precomp" and "reflate"?
 --------------------------------------------------------------
 No. It isn't.

-Test coverage is still quite low, and testing it is currently quite cumbersome (because it only works on raw deflate streams which need to be extracted first.)
+However, it is a reasonable alternative.

+First, "preflate" only works on raw deflate streams.
+So, it is not intended as a tool, but as a library to be used by some other tool.
+(Did I mention the "precomp" fork?)
+The current ZLIB level detection inside "precomp" is much better than "preflate"s (and it needs to be), so there are a considerable amount of ZLIB deflate streams, probably 20-30%, for which "preflate" generates reconstruction data that is bigger than 3 bytes (usually only a few tens of bytes though).
+Or in other words: there are files in which Vanilla "precomp" BEATS "preflate" in SIZE.

-It's very slow.
-(50-500% slower than "precomp" or "reflate").
+It's quite slow.
 Especially for files containing long runs of the same byte (e.g. \0 or spaces), it gets very, very slow.

-It will not handle all valid deflate streams.
-(E.g., preflate will fail if the reference length 258 is encoded as 227+31.)
-I don't know if this is really a problem.
-All good encoders would never encode a length of 227+31 anyway.

-The detection of the zlib compression parameters is not always on spot, which leads to the creation of larger diffs than necessary.

-Right now, it is a proof of concept, that we can do better than both "precomp" and "reflate".
-It just isn't stable and fast enough yet to be of practical use.
+Both "precomp" and "reflate" BEAT "preflate" in SPEED.
+(Expected to be around 50-500%).

+However, "preflate" eats anything and can be successfully applied to files in which "precomp" will fail completely.
+It generates smaller reconstruction data than "reflate" (in my tests).
+And it is open source.

 How do I build it?